jamesheald/COIN/README.md

 Add each package to the MATLAB search path using the following command:
 ```
-addpath(genpath('directory'));
+addpath(genpath('directory')); % 'directory' is the full path to the root folder of the package.
 ```
-Here 'directory' is the full path to the root folder of the package.

 ## Usage